-When it comes to outdoor cats, domesticated or feral, cat houses are a lifesaver.
+When it comes to outdoor cats and whether or not they’re domesticated or feral, cat houses are a lifesaver.
 If you like to help out with the community cats, having an outdoor shelter for them is a good way to keep them safe and dry.
 Cat houses also work for felines that refuse to come home at decent hours and prefer to yowl at the door until you let them in.

 Wooden designs aren’t always simple and may require a few carpentry skills.
 Here are various DIY cat houses that are insulated, non-insulated, or heated.
 There are also a few other designs that you can repurpose as an extra challenge.